The Keto Diet: The Truth Will Set You Free, But...

 Because our bodies are really good at trying to stay alive, research has shown that even non-diabetics on the ketogenic diet may have higher fasting blood glucose compared to controls.
 That means that there is more glucose floating around in your bloodstream.
 A higher fasting blood glucose, can increase your hemoglobin A1c (how much sugar is bound to red blood cells), which is an indicator of type 2 diabetes.
 How does this happen?
 Two potential mechanisms: 1) Your body is trying to mobilize all of the glucose it can muster because it feels a consistent glucose restriction, and so this ends up getting into the bloodstream at a greater extent than those who consistently eat sufficient carbohydrates.
 2) Remember our friend cortisol, released as part of the body’s stress response?
 Cortisol increases blood sugar, and if keto is stressing your body out, you’ll have more cortisol and thus a potentially higher blood sugar.
 Weight cycling is also correlated with decreasing insulin sensitivity, which increases your risk for type 2 diabetes (4).
-Please keep in mind that the opposite of the ketogenic diet is not a plate of french fries, donuts, and Frosted Flakes.
+Please keep in mind that the opposite of the ketogenic diet is nota plate of french fries, donuts, milkshakes, and Frosted Flakes.
 What I am saying is that whole grains, a few servings of fruit per day, high fiber vegetables, and lean proteins are all a part of a healthy diet, for those with and without diabetes.
+Oh, and the things that make you happy like a cookie every now and then.
 Again, there are no long-term studies that show the long-term effects of a ketogenic diet, probably because people can’t adhere to it in the real world.

 Keto and endurance athletes